aj-grant/mrhorse/README.md

 ## Examples
 ### Univariable MR
-The csv file data_ex.csv contains a dataframe containing simulated genetic association estimates between 100 genetic instruments and an exposure and outcome, as well as their corresponding standard errors.
+The csv file dat_ex.csv contains a dataframe containing simulated genetic association estimates between 100 genetic instruments and an exposure and outcome, as well as their corresponding standard errors.
 This is taken from the first replication of the first simulation study (that is, where 20% of variants are pleiotropic, and pleiotropy is balanced).
 The dataset can be analysed as follows.